 User experience (UX) is often a huge factor in establishing healthy conversion rates.
 UX issues are often just technical issues that badly affect the visitors’ experience.
 But sometimes, your website may technically be perfectly fine and yet completely hopeless and unusable, which will inevitably plunge conversion rates.

-This may be due to different causes, such as confusing layout, counter-intuitive navigation, an overabundance of unnecessary design elements, or some very specific details, like the colour of the Click to Action (CTA) button or the number of fields in opt-in forms.
+This may be due to various causes, such as a confusing layout, counterintuitive navigation, an overabundance of unnecessary design elements, or specific details, such as the colour of the Click to Action (CTA) button or the number of fields in opt-in forms.

 In any event, well-processed behaviour data can help you find out.

-You can use heat maps or full session replays to determine where and why people struggle with using your website.
-Try using more advanced metrics, like rage clicks, bird’s nest, or dwell time.
-These will show where the bursts of clicks and taps that suggest frustration were detected or where exactly on your website users tend to spend the most time seemingly inactive, probably trying to figure out what they should do next.
+You can use heat maps or full session replays to identify where and why people struggle to use your website.
+Try using more advanced metrics, such as rage clicks, bird’s-nest, or dwell time.
+These will show where the bursts of clicks and taps that suggest frustration were detected, or where exactly on your website users tend to spend the most time seemingly inactive, probably trying to figure out what they should do next.
 Pages that provoke this user behaviour need improvement in the UX department.

-A great illustration of how data can improve UX details is the case study of nameOn, a company that sells personalised gifts.
-They noticed a discrepancy between the add-to-cart page and the checkout page—as many as 31.7% of those who added products to their carts never started the checkout process.
+A great illustration of how data can improve UX details is the nameOn case study, a company that sells personalised gifts.
+They noticed a discrepancy between the add-to-cart page and the checkout page.
+Up to 31.7% of those who added products to their carts never started the checkout process.

 They successfully used heatmaps to pinpoint the problem.
-After a round of testing, they were able to deduce that some of the CTA buttons distracted and confused users.
+After a round of testing, they determined that some CTA buttons distracted and confused users.
 Heatmaps also point to the exact parts of the page that get the most attention.
 Now, they could eliminate the unnecessary CTA buttons and place the “continue to checkout” one in the most suitable place.
-This generated a substantial increase in conversions and a revenue boost of 11.4%.
+This led to a substantial increase in conversions and a 11.4% revenue boost.

 Personalised recommendations